 The blower "cavity" is where the sound gets amplified due to the hard surfaces acting as a reflector.
 Add as much

 sound material as you want and can squeeze in.
 Even the "floor" can be dampened, you can't have too much!
-Make sure that the blower is
+Make sure that the

 After completing the inside, the 'breakthrough' was the "house" that was built by adding top and side covers as shown in right picture.
 This turned out to materially attenuate the blower noise and vibration so much so that you actually have to listen to hear the blower!!